-1. Donate Trees through your State/Regional Christmas Tree Association
+1. Donate Trees through your State/Regional Association

 2. Host a Trailer Drop during Trees for Troops Weekend

-3. Collect and Encourage Donations
+1. Collect and Encourage Donations

-4. Get Your Customers Involved with a T4T Pin-Up
+2. Get Your Customers Involved with a T4T Pin-Up

 A pin-up, which is sometimes called a paper plaque, paper icon, scannable, or mobile, is sold in retail locations and any other place that has customers and a cash register.
 Most pinups are sold for between $1 and $5.
 When the customer buys one, the donation is added to their bill.
 They usually sign their name to the pinup, which is then displayed somewhere in the business as a sign of customer support for the cause.
-It's easy, and consumers tend to give frequently when someone just asks “Would you like to donate a dollar to Trees for Troops?”
+Try one in your retail location and let us know how it worked.

-5. Help Recruit Local Sponsors
+3. Help Recruit Local Sponsors

 We need sponsors at any price point, large or small.
 If you can't host a trailer drop, you can still provide your community with a method to help ensure trees are available for troops and military families.
 Ask your local business contacts to become Trees for Troops sponsors.
 Donations/sponsorships of any amount are appreciated.
 Those who give $25 or more receive a tax receipt from CSF.
 You can download a "Thank You" certificate to give to those who give less than $25.